TiSpH/csci5661/project1/README.md

 - User Scenario Editing
   - Use left/right mouse button to set dest/src
   - Use center mouse button to set death star
+  - Use arrow keys to move death star
 - Realtime User Interation
   - Agents will avoid to hit death star in real time
 - Multiple Agents Planning